Devolved English parliament: Background

 Surveys of public opinion on the establishment of an English parliament have given widely varying conclusions.
 In the first five years of devolution for Scotland and Wales, support in England for the establishment of an English parliament was low at between 16 and 19 %, according to successive British Social Attitudes Surveys.
 A report, also based on the British Social Attitudes Survey, published in December 2010 suggests that only 29 % of people in England support the establishment of an English parliament, though this figure had risen from 17 % in 2007.

 One 2007 poll carried out for BBC Newsnight, however, found that 61 % would support such a parliament being established.

-In January 2012, Simon Hughes, the deputy leader of the Liberal Democrats, supported calls for a devolved English parliament.
 While the Conservatives were in government from 2010 to 2015 in coalition with the Liberal Democrats, the coalition government approved the creation of the McKay Commission to look into the question.
 The Commission proposed that bills in the House of Commons which affected England solely or differently should require a majority vote of MPs representing English constituencies, a system known as English votes for English laws (EVEL).

-The Labour Party opposed the idea, arguing that this creates two classes of MPs in the House of Commons, and that a regional approach should be taken, in the form of regional English devolution.
-However, in July 2015, then Shadow Secretary of State for Business, Chuka Umunna, suggested that the Labour Party should support the creation of a separate English parliament as part of a federal United Kingdom.
-He also called for a federal structure to the Labour Party with the creation of a distinct English Labour Party.